Where to buy PlayStation 5: PS5 restock US and UK guide (updated TODAY)

 GameStop

 GameStop surprised customers with drop of Xbox Series X and Xbox Series S bundles online during Black Friday week, before making both Microsoft and Sony's console available in stores on the big day itself.
-Units were limited to a minimum of two per store, and one per customer, so we'll have to wait and see if GameStop's stock has dried up, or it's holding some back for Cyber Monday.View Deal
+Units were limited to a minimum of two per store, and one per customer, so we'll have to wait and see if GameStop's stock has dried up, or it's holding some more back for the pre-Christmas rush.View Deal

 Meijer

 Midwest retailer Meijer released its PS5 stock online to mPerks members only on Black Friday.
 However, you had to be local to the stores, as it only offered pickup, not delivery.
-We'll be keeping an eye on the retailer in case it joins the fray again on Cyber Monday, and we advise you make an account beforehand, so you can snap up a console if it does.
+We'll be keeping an eye on the retailer in case it joins the fray again, and we advise you make an account beforehand, so you can snap up a console if it does.
 View Deal

 Target